mspnp/aks-baseline/06-aks-cluster.md

     1. Ensure Flux in region 1 and 2 has created the workload namespaces.

-        :bulb: Please notice that both namespaces are Kustomization overlays, and as such they were customized to be decorated with the region number
+        :bulb: Please notice that both namespaces are Kustomization overlays, and as such they were customized to be annotated with the region number.

         ```bash
         # press Ctrl-C once you receive a successful response